maerzlc/maerzlc.github.io/index.md

 </div>

-## About
+## In short

 📍 Aachen, Germany (but open to move)
 ☁️ Cloud infrastructure (public, private and hybrid)
+🏡 Works remotely

+## About

-Cloud architect with background in infrastructure and networking.
-Focused on creating stable and secure services.
+I am a cloud architect and have a background in infrastructure and networking.
+My focus lies on creating stable and secure services, automating infrastructure services and monitoring.

-Currently living in Germany but open to relocation.
-Right to work in any EU country and Indonesia.
+I live in Germany at the moment, but would be happy to relocate: I have the right to work in all EU countries and Indonesia.

 ### Specialized in

 Cloud and network infrastructure, automation, Infrastructure as Code, DNS (and its obscurities), version control, security best practices.

+### My motivation

+Pushing into architecture roles, building platforms instead of desert islands.
+Cloud engineering and solution architecture.

 ## Experience